Solving logistic regression problem in Julia

 result = goal_function(omega, beta, data, labels)

-We will use the most intuitive criterion and plan to stop iterating over whenever J “practically” stops changing (meaning we are probably very close to optimal solution).
-The “practically” part will be expressed by very small number that will be compared to J change after each iteration.
+We will use the most intuitive criterion and plan to stop iterating whenever J “practically” stops changing (meaning we are probably very close to the optimal solution).
+The “practically” part will be expressed by a very small number that will be compared to J change after each iteration.
 Whenever J does not change by a number greater than epsilon, we stop iterating.
 The implementation could look like this:

 function convergence(omega::Array{Float64,2}, beta::Float64, data::Array{Float64,2}, labels::Array{Float64,1}, prevJ::Float64, epsilon::Float64)